Skip to main content

 • The default value of column or default_value (if given), if offset is outside the block boundaries.

-Type: type of data blocks affected or default value type.
+The return type will be that of the data blocks affected or the default value type.

 Example